-The fee is payable to the county register of deeds when the deed or instrument of conveyance is recorded.
-However, the fee for land contracts is due when the land contract is recorded.
-Completion of a real estate transfer return and payment of the appropriate fee is usually a prerequisite for the register of deeds to record the transaction.
-Monthly, the county transfers 80% of the fees to the Department of Revenue.
-The state's share of the fees during FY06 was about \$80.4 million and counties' share was about \$20.1 million.
+The fee is paid to the county register of deeds when the transfer is recorded, except that the fee on land contracts is paid when the contract is recorded.
+Completion of a real estate transfer return and payment of the appropriate fee is normally required before the county register of deeds records the transaction.
+Every month, each register of deeds transfers 80% of the fee collections to the Department of Revenue.
+The state's share of the fees during FY08 was \$59.4 million and counties' share was \$14.9 million.